niuniuliuliu/Nemory/readme.md

-# A photo viewer based on goole maps cluster and electron
+# A photo viewer based on google maps and electron